 o Increase the effects of alcohol (10.3%)

 Rates of lifetime misuse in our study (1 in 4 people) were much higher than epidemiological studies (large surveys of the general population), e.g., approximately 7.5% in the National Survey of Drug Use and Health (SAMHSA’s PSAS, 2020).
-While our study only illustrates the prevalence of misuse within a single general psychiatric clinic, our findings underscore the importance of talking about the potential for benzodiazepine misuse, particularly for those who are receiving benzodiazepine prescriptions, who are at greater risk for misuse.
+While our study only illustrates the prevalence of misuse within a single general psychiatric clinic, our findings underscore the importance of talking about the potential for benzodiazepine dependence and misuse, particularly for those who are receiving benzodiazepine prescriptions, who are at greater risk for misuse.

 Of note, most people who misused benzodiazepines reported that when they misused, they most often obtained them from family or friends.
 Thus, this study also highlights the importance of safe medication storage and disposal.